-If we try and run the pipeline again, Toil will give us an error message saying that a job store of the same name already exists.
-By default, in the event of a failure, the job store is preserved so that it can be restarted from its last successful job.
-We can restart the pipeline by running:
+If we try and run the pipeline again, we get an error message telling us that a job store of the same name already exists.
+The default behavior for the job store is that it is not cleaned up in the event of failure so that you can restart it from the last succesful job.
+We can restart the pipeline by running python toil-sort-example.py file:jobStore --restart python toil-sort-example.py --retryCount 2 --restart

-'''

-$ python toil-sort-example.py file:jobStore --restart

-'''